-Nationally, during Week 45, 2.5% of patient visits reported through ILINet were due to respiratory illness that included fever plus a cough or sore throat, also referred to as ILI.
-This week's percentage remained stable (change of \leq 0.1 percentage points) compared to Week 44 but have been increasing slowly for the past three weeks.
-Nationally and in all 10 HHS regions, the percentage of visits for ILI are below their respective baselines.
-The percentage of visits for ILI increased in regions 4, 6, 8, and 9, and remained stable (change of \leq 0.1 percentage points) in all other regions (1, 2, 3, 5, 7, and 10) in Week 45 compared to Week 44.
-Multiple respiratory viruses are co-circulating, and the relative contribution of influenza virus infections to ILI varies by location.
+Nationally, during Week 42, 2.1% of patient visits reported through ILINet were due to respiratory illness that included fever plus a cough or sore throat, also referred to as ILI.
+This week's percentage remained stable (change of $\leq 0.1$ percentage points) compared to Week 41 and is below the national baseline of 3.0%.
+All 10 HHS regions are below their respective baselines.
+The percentage of visits for ILI increased slightly in regions 1 and 3, decreased slightly in regions 6 and 8, and remained stable in all other regions (2, 4, 5, 7, 9, and 10) in Week 42 compared to Week 41.
+Multiple respiratory viruses are co-circulating, and the relative contribution of influenza virus infection to ILI varies by location.